christianklisch/smartmask-spring-boot-starter/README.md

 - `MaskType.PHONE_NUMBER`: Shows first 3 and last 2 digits (e.g., `123****78`)
 - `MaskType.IBAN`: Shows first 4 and last 4 characters (e.g., `DE89************1234`)

+## Examples

+You can find a complete example project in the [/examples/springboot3](examples/springboot3) directory.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.txt) file for details.